integreat-io/map-transform/README.md

 ### Mapping without defaults

-MapTransform will try its best to map the data to the state you want, and will always set all properties, even though the mapping you defined result in `undefined`.
+MapTransform will try its best to map the data to the shape you want, and will always set all properties, even though the mapping you defined result in `undefined`.
 You may include `alt()` operations to provide default or fallback values for these cases.